kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 }
 ```

-You can see that the second document does not contain cake at all but is still matching.
+You can see that the second document does not have a title that contains the text "cake" but it is still considered a match.
-This is because, by default, the `match` query operator applies a `or` operand to the provided searched terms.
+This is because, by default, the `match` query operator applies an `or` operand to the provided search terms.
-To return documents matching all tokens, you have to use the `and` operator:
+In order to return documents matching all tokens, you have to use the `and` operator:

 ```bash
 #!/bin/bash